mattibbs/PDP/README.md

 # PDP
 Puerta del Perros con Arduino

-An Arduino based system for controlling pedestrian (and canine) access via an existing electric gate that utilises a NICE Mindy A60 gate controller.
+An Arduino based system for controlling pedestrian (and canine) access via an existing electric gate that utilises a NICE Mindy A60 gate controller

 Registering cards and the security list.
   A master card controls the registering of operating cards, but cannot operate the gate.

   Learning LED;
     Off - gate mode (or no power)
     Flashing - no master card registered